mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 Before you're about to make a contribution, please check [this article](https://github.com/tModLoader/tModLoader/blob/master/.github/CONTRIBUTING.md).
 Thanks in advance.

-### Keeping your code up-to-date
-___
-**NOTE:** it is wise that you backup your edits before pulling latest patches, if you have any that you haven't committed yet.
-Applying the latest patches **will** delete any of your work not included in them.

-1. Pull all newer commits from this repository
-   * You should verify that you now have the latest patches, located in patches/
-2. Open setup.bat in the root folder
-3. Click on 'Regenerate Source' (bottom right corner)
-   * After this process you can open solutions/tModLoader.sln as usual with the updated code

 ### Committing your changes
 ___
 1. Open setup.bat in the root folder